 You love the scent of rain

-Here’s a cool little fact for you, the scent of the first rain is called petrichor, which means the fluid that flows in the veins of immortals in Greek.
-This smell has the ability to take you right back to being an innocent little kid dancing around in the rain.
+Here’s a remarkable little fact: the scent of the first rain is called petrichor, which means the fluid that flows in the veins of immortals in Greek.
+This smell can take you right back to being an innocent little kid dancing around in the rain.
 Pluviophiles too love this scent, perhaps more than anyone else.

 You love driving in the rain

 If we were to paint a quick scene, imagine the sound of raindrops falling onto your car’s metal roof and glass windshield while the car’s wipers swish back and forth to keep your vision clear.
-Imagine not a pedestrian in sight and you just driving down a wide open road, listening to your favorite music.
+Imagine not a pedestrian in sight, and you are just driving down a wide-open road, listening to your favorite music.
 That’s something a pluviophile would like.

 Rain calms you down

 For anxious individuals, rain can act as a white noise machine and help you take your mind off of thoughts that haunt you.
 This is one of the major reasons why people become pluviophiles.
 They love experiencing the serenity rain provides them with.
 Rain can also help you sleep better at night by drowning out (pun intended) the noise of any traffic or dogs barking.